- What was Auschwitz?

-Auschwitz had the ideal location for Hitler’s mass extermination plan.
+Auschwitz was the ideal location for Hitler’s mass extermination plan.
 Firstly, it was situated at the center of all German-occupied countries, and secondly, its good connection to train lines made it easy to transport the detainees.

 A tour at Auschwitz-Birkenau

-Nowadays, Auschwitz I and Auschwitz II (Birkenau) have been turned into a museum; a memorial to those who lost their lives.
+Nowadays, Auschwitz I and Auschwitz II (Birkenau) have been turned into a museum, a memorial to those who lost their lives.

 Whilst visiting, the first thing visible is the gates with the infamous sign “Arbeit Macht Frei” (“work sets you free”).
 This was something that was told to everyone who entered Auschwitz.
-The unfortunate truth was: most never got out; in fact, less than 10% who walked through the gates survived.
+The unfortunate truth was most never got out; in fact, less than 10% who walked through the gates survived.

 Suitcases, shoes and hair